EliahKagan/newrepo-findrepo/README.md

 `findrepo` searches repositories in a top-level repo directory.
-It assumes the users intends an exact match but might be wrong, perhaps due to typos, but as likely due to incomplete or mistaken memory about the name of the reposory they're looking for.
+It assumes the users intends an exact match but might be wrong, perhaps due to typos, but as likely due to incomplete or mistaken memory about the name of the repository they're looking for.
 The search pattern is passed as a command-line argument.

 ```sh